Wiki · Concept · Last reviewed June 14, 2026

 This matters because the browser is the universal workbench of modern life.
 Banking, medical portals, government forms, email, social media, travel, shopping, job applications, school systems, customer support, code hosting, and business dashboards all live behind browser interfaces.

 Computer use also changes deployment economics.
 Developers no longer need a clean API for every service.
 A model can operate software designed for humans, including legacy tools.
-That makes agents more useful, but it also routes automation through interfaces whose security assumptions were built around human judgment.
+That makes agents more useful, but it also routes automation through interfaces whose security assumptions were built around human judgment, same-origin boundaries, ordinary permission prompts, and users noticing what is suspicious.

 Risk Pattern